Is It Still Possible to Be Social on a Budget?

 Looking to local cultural institutions is also a great way to save money and learn a thing or two on the weekend.
 Many cities have local museums and art galleries that are free every day of the year.
 It’s important not to forget about these, as they often cycle through exhibitions, bringing in brand new things to see, hear and even touch.
 Check the websites of your local art gallery or museum regularly to find what they have on.

 Potluck parties are parties in which every guest brings their own plate of food.
 This way, everyone shares the cost and preparation time, which makes things significantly easier for the host.
 Just make sure that everyone brings something different!
+And if your friends are also saving money, they’ll be happy to socialise on a budget.

 Because everyone brings something specific, it makes costs very easy to manage, unlike being out at a restaurant or a bar.